 Poem: Topic of Cancer

-by Sarah Abrams, PhD *
+May 27, 2012by Sarah Abrams, PhD *

 I’ve been asked to write about the controversy surrounding my lecture on Repressed Memory Syndrome, using Rebecca (Becca) Rosen’s infamous case as an example.
 While there might have been a modern psychological witch hunt a few years back, as Stephen Mason, PhD states in a recent Psychology Today article (Recovered Memory Syndrome, January 2010), “where a few professionals, a whole slew of marginally qualified therapists and councilors came forward to treat this questionable condition.”
 I am not convinced whether a handful of mismanaged cases can definitively prove repressed memories do not exist.
 Certainly, as Dr. Elizabeth Loftus tells us in her article, Creating False Memories (Scientific American, September 1997, Vol. 227 #3, pgs 70-75), “a growing number of investigations demonstrate that under the right circumstances false memories can be instilled rather easily in some people,” but this doesn’t necessarily demonstrate their implausibility.